Applying for a Visa

 *Dependents of F-1 and J-1 students (F-2 and J-2 visitors) are not required to pay the SEVIS fee.

-Before applying for a visa, the Department of Homeland and Security requires all new F-1 students, J-1 students, and J-1 scholars who are entering the U.S. for the first time to pay a SEVIS fee.
-The SEVIS fee is separate from the visa application fee which you will pay later on before your visa interview.
-For more information on who must pay the I-901 SEVIS fee, please refer to the Homeland and Security website.
+Before applying for a visa, the Department of Homeland Security requires all new F-1 students, J-1 students, and J-1 scholars who are entering the U.S. for the first time to pay a SEVIS fee.
+The SEVIS fee is separate from the visa application fee, which you will pay later on before your visa interview.
+For more information on who must pay the I-901 SEVIS fee, please refer to the Homeland Security website.

 Note: Continuing students do not have to pay the SEVIS fee when they apply for a visa to return to the US.